boopathyv/Hyperledger/hyperledger.md

 > It is the heart of the system.
 > All the peers synchronise automatically

-## Authoring Service
+## Ordering Service
+> It verifies the policies
 > Heart of the concensus algorithm
-> provide Author of the operation.Before commiting, Every operation must pass thru authoring service.
+> provide Orderer of the operation.Before commiting, Every operation must pass thru ordering service.
 It creates the blocks,signed and verified.
 > After that it send these blocks to the peers.
 > Then peers verify and commit to the ledger.
 > Responsible for verification,security,policy verification.
 > It is done by
 ####Apache Kafka
-It has distributed authoring service.If one is down,others will take care.
+It has distributed ordering service.If one is down,others will take care.
 It manages currency,double spending and all other problems.

 ## Channels